Testing for a Linear CorrelationIn Exercises 13–28, construct a s... | Channels for Pearson+

 Linear Correlation Coefficient (r)

 The linear correlation coefficient, denoted as r, quantifies the strength and direction of a linear relationship between two variables.
-Its value ranges from -1 to 1, where 1 indicates a perfect positive correlation, -1 indicates a perfect negative correlation, and 0 suggests no correlation.
-Understanding r is crucial for assessing how closely two variables are related, which is essential for interpreting scatterplots.
+Its value ranges from -1 to 1, where 1 indicates a perfect positive correlation, -1 indicates a perfect negative correlation, and 0 indicates no correlation.
+Understanding r is crucial for determining whether a linear relationship exists between the jackpot amounts and the number of tickets sold.

 Recommended video: